 Try water sports.
 Anything on the water tends to be cooler than on land.
 The world is your oyster, so try scuba diving, snorkeling, surfing, kayaking, whitewater rafting, canoeing, water volleyball, water basketball, water Frisbee, well, you get the idea.

 Walk down your driveway.
 Just get outside and soak up a little Vitamin D. Work on balance and fire new muscle groups by walking on your heels, on your toes, sideways, backward, and up and down hills.
 March with knees high or with straight legs also builds strength and coordination.
+And while you are outside, could you pick up the mail?

 Be creative.
 There are hundreds of ways to work your body, from golf to hang gliding to paintball.
 Let your mind wander and don’t be afraid to try something new.
 You just never know what kind of passion you’ll have for a sport until you’ve tried it.